 Does travel insurance cover revolution?
-For example, if you were planning a trip to Syria or Egypt, does your travel insurance cover disruptions due to civil unrest?
+For example, if you were planning a trip to Syria, Egypt, or Ecuador does your travel insurance cover disruptions due to civil unrest?
 Let’s look at this issue from three different angles: Trip Cancellation, Emergency Evacuation, and Trip Interruption and Missed Connections.

 If you are traveling to a country such as Syria, where your travel plans could suddenly change, your travel insurance will not reimburse you for cancellation due to civil unrest.
 If you are worried that your proposed destination may erupt in revolution, your best protection is a policy with a “Cancel for Any Reason” clause.
 For example, the U.S. State Department strongly urges U.S. travelers to avoid Syria.
 With a “Cancel for Any Reason” insurance clause you can cancel your trip, whether it’s your choice or beyond your control.
 In order to be eligible for this kind of protection, typically travelers must buy coverage within 14 days of the initial deposit and it typically provides for a refund of up to 75 percent of the trip cost.
 (Check out TripInsurance.com’s Best Plans for Cancel for Any Reason Coverage.)